hmxmilohax/rb3-pc/pages/english/instruments/guitars/rcmv3.md

 </div>
 <!-- /.panel-group -->

-### Modo Passthrough
+### Passthrough Mode

-<div markdown="span" class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>Por ahora, la herramienta de RetroCultMods no tiene soporte de "hotplugging" (cambio en caliente).
-Esto significa que vas a tener que tener la guitarra conectada antes de abrir RPCS3.
-El modo Passthrough te dejara conectar la guitarra sin tener que mapear nada pero, como RPCS3 no tiene soporte de "hotplugging" (PS3/Emulador), tendrás que iniciar el juego dos veces.
-Por esto, no es recomendable usar modo Passthrough. </b> {{include.content}}</div>
+<div markdown="span" class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>As of writing this, we don't have documentation for hotplug with this adapter, which means you cannot plug your guitar in AFTER starting RPCS3.
+Passthrough Mode lets you use your guitar without needing to bind anything but due to the lack of docuemtnation, you need to start the game up twice.
+Therefore, this mode is currently not recommended. </b> {{include.content}}</div>

 [[Back to Controllers]](https://rb3pc.milohax.org/ctrls#instrument-list)